Nelchina, Alaska

 Nelchina (Xaz Ghae Na’) is a census-designated place (CDP) in Copper River Census Area, Alaska, United States.
 The population was 46 at the 2020 census, down from 59 in 2010.

 Geography

-Nelchina appears on the Valdez D-8 on the U.S.Geological Survey Map.
+Nelchina appears on the Valdez D-8 on the United States Geological Survey Map.
 The elevation is 2,402 feet.
-Nelchina is located between Milepost 137.5 and 150.5 of the Glenn Highway, at the junction of the Little Nelchina River and Crooked Creek.
+Nelchina is located north of the Nelchina River, and southeast of the Nelchina Public Use Area, between Milepost 137.5 and 150.5 of the Glenn Highway, at the junction of the Little Nelchina River and Crooked Creek.
 It is about 30 miles west of Glennallen and Mendeltna, just east of Mat-Su Borough Boundary.
 Nelchina is located at the Chitina Recording District.

 According to the United States Census Bureau, the CDP has a total area of 46.7 sqmi, of which, 46.0 sqmi of it is land and 0.7 sqmi of it (1.48%) is water.

 Climate

 Nelchina is located in the subarctic climate zone.
 Snowshoe Lake is a weather station located nearby at an elevation of 2312 ft.
 Temperature extremes range from -63 F to 95 F. Snowfall averages 46 in, with total precipitation of 11 in per year.